 Kita smiled.
 “Death is only the beginning.
 Come, it’s time to go home.”

 Like the story?
-Become a patron!
+Get more free stuff!
 Click HERE

 APC—Armored Personnel Carrier